Muqsit/InvMenu/README.md

 ### Handling item transactions happening in the GUI
 **WARNING!** If you have a plugin that listens to InventoryTransactionEvent at a superior priority than what InvMenu listens to on, it may cause unexpected behaviour.
 InvMenu listens to InventoryTransactionEvent and simplifies the event's output.
 Make sure the plugin is letting a way for other plugins to handle the event just as efficiently as without the plugin.

-Another thing `InvMenu` offers is simplified inventory transaction handling.
-Let's see whatever that means!

 Before we begin, make sure to register the `InvMenuHandler` class on server startup from your plugin.
 ```php
 /** @var PluginBase $plugin */